-15.14.4 Consideration by Board of Aldermen.
+15.14.4 Consideration by Town Council.

 - A. Public Notification (Prior to Planning Board): Level 1, 2, 3 and 4. - B. Additional Public Notification for Large Scale Amendments: If the land development map amendment directly affects more than fifty (50) properties, owned by at least fifty (50) different property owners the Town may elect to utilize a Level 6 notification.
-When this occurs, the town may use the expanded published notice provisions found in the North Carolina General Statutes at Section 160D-601.

-- C. Consideration by the Board of Aldermen: Following receipt of a recommendation or appeal of a proposed amendment, the Board of Aldermen shall conduct a public hearing on the matter.
+When this occurs, the town may use the expanded published notice provisions found in the North Carolina General Statutes at Section 160D-601. - C. Consideration by the Town Council: Following receipt of a recommendation or appeal of a proposed amendment, the Town Council shall conduct a public hearing on the matter.
+Upon reviewing all of the pertinent information, the Town Council may:

-Upon reviewing all of the pertinent information, the Board of Aldermen may: - 1.
-Adopt the proposed amendment. - 2.
+- Adopt the proposed amendment. - 2.
 Adopt the proposed amendment with modifications. - 3.
-Reject the proposed amendment. - 4.
-Refer the proposed amendment back to the Planning Board for further consideration.
+Reject the proposed amendment. - Refer the proposed amendment back to the Planning Board for further consideration.